Aliases for ASAH2 Gene

 GeneCards Summary for ASAH2 Gene

 ASAH2 (N-Acylsphingosine Amidohydrolase 2) is a Protein Coding gene.
 Diseases associated with ASAH2 include Lipogranulomatosis and Sphingolipidosis.
-Among its related pathways are Sphingolipid metabolism and sphingosine and sphingosine-1-phosphate metabolism.
+Among its related pathways are Sphingolipid signaling pathway and Metabolism.
 Gene Ontology (GO) annotations related to this gene include N-acylsphingosine amidohydrolase activity.
 An important paralog of this gene is ASAH2B.

 Plasma membrane ceramidase that hydrolyzes sphingolipid ceramides into sphingosine and free fatty acids at neutral pH (PubMed:10781606, PubMed:16229686, PubMed:26190575).
 Ceramides, sphingosine, and its phosphorylated form sphingosine-1-phosphate are bioactive lipids that mediate cellular signaling pathways regulating several biological processes including cell proliferation, apoptosis and differentiation (PubMed:15946935, PubMed:19345744, PubMed:24798654).
 Also catalyzes the reverse reaction allowing the synthesis of ceramides from fatty acids and sphingosine (PubMed:11278489, PubMed:17475390).
 Together with sphingomyelinase, participates in the production of sphingosine and sphingosine-1-phosphate from the degradation of sphingomyelin, a sphingolipid enriched in the plasma membrane of cells (PubMed:16061940).
 Also participates in the hydrolysis of ceramides from the extracellular milieu allowing the production of sphingosine-1-phosphate inside and outside cells (By similarity).
 This is the case for instance with the digestion of dietary sphingolipids in the intestinal tract (By similarity).